bookercodes/pusher-chatkit-tut/README.md

 export default ChatScreen
 ```

-* Like I mentioned, typing indicators boil down to two fundamental actions: Calling `currentUser.userIsTyping` when the current user starts typing (normally `onChange`), and then listening to `userStartedTyping` and `userStoppedTyping` events
+* Typing indicators boil down to two fundamental actions: Calling `currentUser.userIsTyping` when the current user starts typing (normally `onChange`), and then listening to `userStartedTyping` and `userStoppedTyping` events
-* You don't have to tell Chatkit when when someone stops typing by design.
+* You don't have to tell Chatkit when when someone stops typing and this is by design.
 If Chatkit doesn't receive a `userIsTyping` event after a few seconds, it assumes the user has stopped typing.
-In practice, it's really slick
+In practice, it's really slick...
-* It's also worth noting that `userStartedTyping` and `userStoppedTyping` events are never fired for the current user who's typing by design.
-If you want to test the typing indicators, you'll need to open two windows side by side
+* It's also worth noting that `userStartedTyping` and `userStoppedTyping` events are never fired for the _current user_  - this is also by design.
+If your username is "John" and you start typing you'll never see "John is typing" but other users will

 ## Step 10.
 Who's online

 Can you feel the momentum?
-We're on a roll 🙌!
+Almost done now 🙌

 To finish up the chat app, let's use Chatkit's "who's online" feature to render a list of users and their real-time online status.